LakshmiPriyaHari/e-Shopping/README.md

 The user interface is user friendly and easy to use.
 Enhancement in progress for creating a tabular format in "All Cards" section using CSS.

-The user interface is user friendly and easy to use.
-Development in progress for creating a tabular format in "All Cards" section using CSS.

 To execute the code: